 A filling is done in an attempt to keep your nerve alive.
 Also known as “pulp capping,” a filling takes up the open cavity caused by tooth decay.

-At the end of the day, only your dentist can tell you if you may need a filling.
+At the end of the day, only your dentist in Rockville MD can tell you if you may need a filling.
 That said, anything which appears irregular should be brought to the attention of your dental practitioner.
 That way, they can use specialized tools to make sure you’re properly caring for your mouth.
 The end-treatment relies on how badly your tooth, or teeth, are damaged.